enthought/traitsui/docs/source/traitsui_user_manual/factories_basic.rst

 The simple style displays a single item at a time, with small arrows on the right side to scroll the display.
 The custom style shows multiple items.
 The number of items displayed is controlled by the *rows* parameter; if the number of items in the list exceeds this value, then the list display scrolls.
+If the *scrollable* parameter is False, the editor displays all objects in the list and does not render the vertical scrollbar.
 The editor used for each item in the list is determined by the *editor* and *style* parameters.
 The text style of list editor is identical to the custom style, except that the editors for the items are text editors.
 The read-only style displays the contents of the list as static text.

 By default, the items use the trait handler appropriate to the type of items in the list.
 You can specify a different handler to use for the items using the